A Look At The 2024 Supercopa de Espana Prize Money On Offer

 Ever since it became a four-team affair, the prize money structure of the Supercopa de Espana has become unconventional (and criticised by many), and 2024 is no different.
 The monetary benefit received by a club is calculated on the number of trophies it has won and the team’s prestige, which is based on the revenue generated from television rights and ratings.

-According to reports, this year, both Real Madrid and FC Barcelona will receive a participation fee of USD 6.5 million (around HKD 50 million) each.
-On the other hand, the losing semi-finalists, Atletico Madrid and Osasuna, will receive USD 3.2 million (approximately HKD 25 million) and USD 1.1 million (an estimated HKD 8 million), respectively.
+According to reports, this year, both Real Madrid and FC Barcelona will receive a participation fee of USD 6.5 million (around THB 227 million) each.
+On the other hand, the losing semi-finalists, Atletico Madrid and Osasuna, will receive USD 3.2 million (approximately THB 112 million) and USD 1.1 million (an estimated THB 38 million), respectively.

-In addition to the participation fees, the winners will be rewarded with USD 2.2 million (HKD 17 million approx.), while the runners-up will take home USD 1.1 million.
+In addition to the participation fees, the winners will be rewarded with USD 2.2 million (THB 77 million), while the runners-up will take home USD 1.1 million.

 A look at the schedule and venue for the Supercopa de Espana 2024 final